[THIS POST HAS BEEN UPDATED TO REFLECT CHANGES TO THE LEGISLATION PRIOR TO SIGNING.]

 Requirements

-Operators must implement protocols in AI companions to respond to user expressions of suicidal ideation or self-harm.
+Operators must implement protocols in AI companions to take reasonable efforts to detect and address user expressions of suicidal ideation or self-harm.
 The protocols must include, at a minimum, a notification referring users to crisis service providers, such as a suicide hotline or other crisis services.

-Operators are also required to notify users that they are communicating with a bot at the beginning of an AI companion interaction and at least once every three hours during ongoing interactions.
-The notification must verbally or in writing state: “THE AI COMPANION (OR THE NAME OF THE AI COMPANION) IS A COMPUTER PROGRAM AND NOT A HUMAN BEING.
-IT IS UNABLE TO FEEL HUMAN EMOTION.”
+Operators also are required to notify users that they are communicating with a bot at the beginning of an AI companion interaction and at least once every three hours during ongoing interactions.
+The notification must verbally or in writing state that the user is not communicating with a human.

 The requirements for operating and providing AI companions take effect November 5, 2025.